 - When to take a break from a specific lead and move on to the next prospect

-5. Measure and monitor your activities and results
+5. Measure and monitor your sales activities and results

-A good salesperson has a repeatable process for tracking and managing all outbound activities.
-By monitoring and reporting, you will be able to determine what works and what doesn’t.
-From that point, you can adjust your sales process and repeat the most successful activities.
+A good salesperson has a repeatable process for tracking and managing all prospecting activities.
+By monitoring and reporting on your activities, you will be able to determine what works and what doesn’t.
+From that point, you can adjust your sales prospecting process and repeat the most successful activities.